How to File an Incident Crime Report (ICR) or a Traffic Collision with LVMPD

 - Be as thorough as you can as this will be your record of your crime report.

 There is no fee for filing a report.
 All reports will have an Event Number on them.
 You will need to reference this number when inquiring about your case.

-Effective 3/3/2014, traffic accident reports will no longer be filed with the Police Records Bureau or any area command.
-Pursuant to NRS 484.229, you must complete a SR-1 report with the Nevada Department of Motor Vehicles to report a traffic accident if a report has not been taken by police.
+Traffic collision reports are no longer filed with LVMPD.
+Pursuant to NRS 484.229, you must complete a SR-1 report with the Nevada Department of Motor Vehicles to report a traffic collision if a report has not been taken by police.
 The SR-1 form is available at www.dmvnv.com.